cheney-yan-ifl/cdk-demo/README.md

 - Observability (CloudWatch Logs, Metrics, Alarms)
 - Security (Private subnets, security groups, IAM roles)

-**What's NOT Included** (mainly due to time/resource limit):
+**What's NOT Included** (mainly due to time/resource limits):
-- No Route53 hosted zone defined, so domain related functions are not included
+- No Route53 hosted zone defined, so domain-related functions are not included
-  - SSL certificates, HTTPS endpoint on ALB,
+  - SSL certificates, HTTPS endpoint on ALB
   - ALB rules are based on path (hack) rather than domain name
 - IAM database authentication (uses static secrets in Secrets Manager)
 - Blue-green deployments (rolling updates only)
 - WAF/API Gateway/Access control

 **Known Limitations**:
-- If developers need to access database, a dedicated EC2 instance is required.
-Additional guardrail around it is needed.
+- If developers need to access the database, a dedicated EC2 instance for port forwarding is needed.
-- Docker Image tagging uses `latest` (should use semantic versioning)
+- Docker image tagging uses `latest` (should use semantic versioning)
-- No automated secret rotation for RDS DB -- but not needed if we use IAM DB auth.
+- No automated secret rotation for RDS database -- but not needed if we use IAM database authentication

 ---